Anambra lawmaker joins governorship race, promises better life

 From Isaac Ojo and Ifeoma Ejiofor Nnewi

-The lawmaker representing Nnewi North local government area in the Anambra State House of Assembly, Hon Nonso Okafor, on Saturday declared his interest to run for the November governorship election in Anambra state.
+The lawmaker representing Nnewi North local government area in the Anambra State House of Assembly, Hon Nonso Okafor on Saturday declared his run for the state plum job.

 Hon Okafor’s declaration which took place at Anaedo Hall Nnewi attracted students from the secondary and tertiary institutions as well as prominent politicians.